mvsenin/Design-Patterns-for-Fontend/005-Adapter/README.md

-This is demo project for Adapter design pattern
+This is demo project for **Adapter design pattern**.

-This is one of the Structural design patterns that allows you to make one interface or object work with another that has a different interface.
+This is one of the **Structural design patterns** that allows you to make one interface or object work with another that has a different interface.
 It acts as a bridge, enabling the compatibility of two systems that would not naturally work together.

 Pros:
 * **Compatibility:** The Adapter Method allows you to make two incompatible interfaces work together, promoting interoperability between different parts of your application or external libraries.